eosfor/Quickgraph.Wiki/Visualization-Using-MsAgl.md

 Graph g = populator.GleeGraph; // we have the graph :)
 ```

-Once you have the Glee graph, you can use the MsAgl rendering support or built-in visualizer controll to view it.
+Once you have the Glee graph, you can use the MSAGL rendering support or built-in visualizer control to view it.

-##### Customizing the vertices look
+## Customizing the vertices look

-Hook to the `VertexAdded`, `EdgeAdded` events to get a hold on the MsAgl nodes and edges as they are created.
+Hook to the `VertexAdded`, `EdgeAdded` events to get a hold on the MSAGL nodes and edges as they are created.

-**WARNING: You must have a copy of MsAgl in order to get this to work!**
+**WARNING: You must have a copy of MSAGL in order to get this to work!**